Appeal your removal order

 These steps explain how to get started with your removal order appeal after:

-• an admissibility hearing of the Immigration Division of the Immigration and Refugee Board, or
+• an admissibility hearing of the Immigration Division of the Immigration and Refugee Board of Canada (IRB), or

 • an examination by an immigration officer